nohabean/Whos-That-Pokemon/README.md

 Submitted by: **Noah Dean**

 This web app: **A remake of the classic "Who's That Pokémon?" game.
 A Pokémon silhoutte is shown to the player and the player has to guess the name of the Pokémon shown.
-Click on the Pokémon to reveal the name of that Pokémon!
+Enter your guess and click submit to reveal the name of that Pokémon!
 Includes all 1025 current Pokémon.**

-Time spent: **20** hours spent in total
+Time spent: **10** hours spent in total

 ## Required Features